U.S. Coast Guard searches off Miami for two missing Cuban migrants

-MIAMI BEACH Fla.
-The U.S. Coast Guard searched on Tuesday for two missing Cuban rafters, a day after 11 others on their homemade vessel were plucked safely from the waters off Miami.
+MIAMI BEACH, Fla.
+Oct 28 The U.S. Coast Guard searched on Tuesday for two missing Cuban rafters after the 11 others on their homemade vessel were plucked safely on Monday from the waters off Miami.

+The most recent man saved was discovered at dusk on Monday about 10 miles (16 km) offshore and transferred to U.S. Customs and Border Protection, said Coast Guard spokeswoman Sabrina Laberdesque.

-The rescued members of the all-male group said they spent more than a week trying to cross the 90-mile-wide (145-km-wide) Florida Straits separating Cuba from the United States.
+The rescued members of the all-male group say they spent more than a week on the water trying to cross the 90-mile-wide (145-km-wide) Florida Straits that separate Cuba from the United States.

 It remains unclear how many of them will be allowed to remain in the United States and how many will be repatriated to Cuba.
 Under Washington's "wet-foot, dry-foot policy," Cuban migrants who make it onto U.S. soil are allowed to remain under a special immigration exception, while those intercepted at sea are turned back.